 And one of the best ways we can press back is by making small but important shifts in our own private lives: in the way we negotiate what happens inside our kitchens, our beds, and our conversations.

-Nothing would make me happier than if in a decade, no one needed the Queen Sweep because we had shifted the narrative so radically around work and parenting that it no longer weighed heaviest on women.
+Nothing would make me happier than if, in a decade, no one needed the Queen Sweep because we had shifted the narrative so radically around work and parenting that it no longer weighed heaviest on women.
 Nothing would make me happier than if my clients no longer needed an empowerment coach because they were finally on a fair playing field.

 But until then, here we are!
-And oh what a glorious mess it can be.
+And oh, what a glorious mess it can be.

-So, for the glorious complicated meantime, I’m going to share a super-simple but oh-so-practical tool that helps my husband and me navigate the adventure land of making 84,000 decisions together.
+So, for the gloriously complicated meantime, I’m going to share a super-simple but oh-so-practical tool that helps my husband and me navigate the adventure land of making 84,000 decisions together.
 It’s a kind of code you can start using right away in your significant relationships to help you negotiate with compassion AND power.

 You can use this on little things, like what to have for dinner, but also on bigger things, like which small country you plan to take over next.